-Our purpose is to bring together groups of individuals with a common cause come together to raise awareness, campaign and influence service planning and provision.
-CAPS works with groups in East Lothian to talk about mental health services and other issues that are important to them.
+Our purpose is to bring together groups of individuals with a common cause to raise awareness, campaign and influence service planning and provision.
+CAPS work with existing groups in East Lothian to talk about mental health services and other issues that are important to them.

-If you, or a group you go to, would like to meet with someone from CAPS then you can contact our East Lothian collective advocacy worker, Ele, on 0131 273 5116 to arrange a meeting or to get more information.
+If you, or a group you go to, would like to meet with someone from CAPS then you can contact our East Lothian collective advocacy worker, Ele, on 0131 273 5116, to arrange a meeting or to get more information.
 You can also email email@example.com.

 If you would like mental health information related to East Lothian you can find it at East Space.